Freddsle/BI_Stat_2021/README.md

 ## 4. Practice with Principal component analysis (PCA), Linear models and search for differential proteins

 Practice with Principal component analysis (PCA), Linear models and search for differential proteins analysis Using limma.
-More information in the corresponding folder.
+More information in the mouse_project folder.